howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The paper presents several types of new advanced thought experiments similar to the twin paradox and the results of their analysis.

-The peculiarity of these types of thought experiments is that it is impossible to obtain results that do not contradict each other by means of the theory of relativity.
-These contradictions cannot be eliminated by means of the theory of relativity.
-In fact, for each of these thought experiments, the results calculated by one of the "twin" will contradict the results calculated by the other "twin", which is impossible in reality.
-As a result, it is impossible to calculate how much time will pass for the "twins" in reality.

-In addition, a description of a thought experiment is given in which, when calculated using the theory of relativity, objects move at a speed tending to infinity, which contradicts the theory of relativity.
+A description of a thought experiment is presented in which, when calculated using the theory of relativity, objects move at a speed tending to infinity, which contradicts the theory of relativity.

-Based on the analysis of thought experiments, it can be argued that Einstein's theory of relativity and the concept of relativity of the universe are erroneous, since in a wide range of cases theory of relativity incorrectly describe the behavior of objects qualitatively and quantitatively.
-The results also prove that different inertial reference frames are unequal and cannot be described by general laws.
+The results  prove that different inertial reference frames are unequal and cannot be described by general laws.

 To eliminate these problems, a special inertial reference frame has been proposed with respect to which calculations can be performed and results consistent with reality can be obtained.
 ### Introduction